yuanqing/sketch-align-to-grid/README.md

 ### Snap to Grid

-- The above two commands can be configured such that artboards/layers will snap to the canvas/artboard grid as they are moved
+- Enable `Snap to canvas grid` and `Snap to artboard grid` so that artboards/layers will snap to the canvas/artboard grid as they are moved

 ![Snap Artboards to Canvas Grid](media/snap-artboards-to-canvas-grid.gif)